hdp173/ChatGPT-Assistant/README.md

 2. Install dependencies with `npm install`
 3. Run `npm run build`
 4. Follow the steps in the "Local Install" section above (with the resulting `/build/chrome.zip`).

-## Roadmap
-- [X] Turn popup into a chat with the session history.
-- [X] Support more languages.
-- [X] Customize trigger phrase.
-- [X] Add push-to-talk.
-- [ ] Improve code playbacks.
-- [ ] Beautify tab UI.

-## Contribution
-Pull requests and suggestions are welcome.

-Many thanks to the brilliant @talkor for improving the UI!

-This project's template is based on the very cool [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extensione)